 This tutorial contains necessary information to get a better understanding of the game, as well as some tips to help you along the way.
-Don't forget to check out the
+Don't forget to check out the CONTROLS section of the menu as well!

 1 - The reactor is out of control.
 Mysterious round gems are drifting downward in various sequences, prompting you to maintain them to prevent an overflow and save the city from chaos.